mcombeau/ft_transcendance/notes.md

   - personalization
   - deal with broadband/network issues
   - Make it possible for challenger to leave game room with button. make invite expire for the player's opponent.
+  - make it impossible to watch a game you are playing in

 - Profile